 Concord is changing the way people create, sign, and file contracts.
-We’re on a mission to make sure no one ever has to manage contracts manually, that’s why Concord is free.
+We’re on a mission to make sure no one ever has to manage contracts manually.
 We provide unlimited e-signatures and unlimited contract storage for an unlimited number of users in all types of businesses and industries – from freelancers to large entities.
 Our solution is fast and simple to use.
 Hundreds of companies are already using Concord to streamline their contract lifecycle management process.

 Our name means agreement or harmony between people or groups.
 We know that getting everyone to agree is how contracts get signed.
 Concord allows colleagues and third parties to easily collaborate.
 Our solution is loaded with helpful features including automated templates, deadline alerts, and track changes.
 Everything we do at Concord is aimed at making contracts better to work with.